kirizhu/TypeScript-Reusable-Code/README.md

 # Issues with first implementation

-- Magic string comparisons 'H', 'A', 'D'
+# Magic string comparisons 'H', 'A', 'D'

+- Solution: Enums

-- Source of data is hardcoded
+# Source of data is hardcoded

+-

-- Data array is all strings even though they contain numbers
+# Data array is all strings even though they contain numbers

+-

-- Variable is named after a specific team
+# Variable is named after a specific team

+-

-- Analysis type is fixed
+# Analysis type is fixed

+-

-- No ability to output the report in different formats
+# No ability to output the report in different formats

+-